Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Large Sample Properties

-Assumption \ref{as: invertible} imposes a lower bound on the smallest absolute eigenvalues of the average of outer products of covariates.
-This is a natural regularity condition that prevents degeneracy in the covariate structure and network topology.
+\end{assumption} Assumption~\ref{as:invertible} imposes regularity conditions that are standard in the literature on causal inference under network interference.
+This assumption, which partly relies on Assumption~\ref{as:sparsity}, requires a lower bound on the smallest absolute eigenvalue of the average outer product of covariates.
+Such a condition rules out degeneracy in the covariate structure induced by the network topology.
+As with Assumption~\ref{as:sparsity}, this assumption is introduced mainly for analytical convenience; in practice, mild violations do not appear to substantially affect performance.